//Skip to content

 Photo credit: Shutterstock

 “Oh, you guys party in Egypt?
 Women, too?” is a question I’ve had repeated to me innumerable times when I have been abroad.
 “Your English is so good!
 How come?” is another one of my favourites.
 These retorts were never spoken, however, with ill-intent.
 But, they did underline a recurring point of contention: how are Arabs being represented in the media?
 The West’s portrayal of Arabs in literature (and media), for decades, has been mired in inaccurate representations that have pigeonholed a whole region into a one-dimensional set of characteristics lacking nuance.
-How the Orient has been defined in relation to the Occident was first thoroughly studied in 1978 when Palestinian-American professor and author, Edward Said coined the term, Orientalism.
-Orientalism sought to define the framework for the Occident’s portrayal of the Orient.
+How the Orient has been understood in relation to the Occident was thoroughly examined in 1978, when Palestinian-American professor and author Edward Said fundamentally reframed the concept of Orientalism.
+Orientalism sought to expose the framework behind the Occident’s portrayal of the Orient.
 Said argued that in the post-enlightenment era, the Occident created its own image of the Middle East, positioning people from that region as “the Other.”
-The skewed representation of Arabs by the West – which persists to this day to varying degrees – has historically been embedded in a “colonial discourse”; it is one with deep-seated tropes…
+The skewed representation of Arabs by the West – which persists to this day to varying degrees – has historically been embedded in a “colonial discourse”; it is one with deep-seated…

 Hi guest,